-Director, Computational Sciences and Engineering, Oak Ridge National Laboratory
+Director, Computational Sciences and Engineering, Oak Ridge National Laboratory long time and a lot of trips to find the optimal path.

 Quantum computing provides a different option.
 Evans said a quantum mouse in this analogy could explore all the paths at once and find the cheese in the quickest way possible once asked to look.
 "You do not need all the energy, but you can get all the speed [of a traditional computer.]
 That is the promise."